novasamatech/parity-signer/docs/src/tutorials/Kusama-tutorial.md

 This tutorial will walk you through setting up a Kusama account with the Parity Signer Android or iOS App and then use this account together with [Polkadot-js apps](https://polkadot.js.org/apps/) to see your balance and transfer funds or perform any extrinsic from this account.

-* Notice: The UI maybe variant for different versions, but the functionalities are the same in v4 version.
+* Notice: The UI maybe variant for different versions, but the functionality is the same in `v4` version.

 ## Summary